-MultiplerowsofgoldenstatuesoftheBuddhaseatedwithfl Type post Date August 24, 2025 CategoriesFaith & ScienceNeuroscience & Mind Tagged , After (book), belief, Bruce Greyson, Buddhism, Christianity, Denyse O'Leary, Jacob Vazquez, medical science, near-death experiences, The Immortal Mind, theology, Truthful Hope Near-Death Experiences Fail to Confirm Any Single Belief System Science and Culture August 24, 2025 Faith & Science, Neuroscience & Mind 5 People of different faiths tend to have experiences consistent with their culture.
+MultiplerowsofgoldenstatuesoftheBuddhaseatedwithfl Type post Date August 24, 2025 CategoriesFaith & ScienceNeuroscience & Mind Tagged , After (book), belief, Bruce Greyson, Buddhism, Christianity, Denyse O'Leary, Jacob Vazquez, medical science, near-death experiences, The Immortal Mind, theology, Truthful Hope Near-Death Experiences Fail to Confirm Any Single Belief System Science & Culture August 24, 2025 Faith & Science, Neuroscience & Mind 5 People of different faiths tend to have experiences consistent with their culture.
 What does that say about the reality of the experiences?
 Read More ›

 robot Type post Author Denyse O’Leary Date August 28, 2023 CategoriesFaith & ScienceNeuroscience & Mind Tagged , Buddhism, Catholic clergy, Christianity, doubt, faith, jesus, Journal of Experimental Psychology, Judaism, rabbis, sermons Are Robo-Pastors the Way of the Future?
 Denyse O’Leary August 28, 2023 Faith & Science, Neuroscience & Mind 5 They are certainly not the answer to declining attendance and involvement that some have hoped they would be.
 Read More ›